Corporate reconstruction concession

 Corporate reconstruction arrangements can involve multiple steps.
 This may involve moving the same property more than once (either directly or indirectly) under separate eligible transactions.

-When a subsequent eligible transaction involves the same property, the duty payable on the first eligible transaction can be deducted from the duty otherwise payable, on the subsequent eligible transaction.
-This applies whether the same property is being transferred directly (e.g. through a transfer of dutiable property) or indirectly (a relevant acquisition), but only to the extent that the same property is involved in the subsequent transaction.
+When a subsequent eligible transaction involves the same property, the duty payable on the first eligible transaction can be deducted from the duty otherwise payable on the subsequent eligible transaction.
+This applies whether the property is transferred directly through a transfer of dutiable property or indirectly through a relevant acquisition.
+The deduction only applies to the extent that the same property is involved in the subsequent eligible transaction.

 Depending on the nature of the 2 eligible transactions, this can result in no further duty being charged on the subsequent eligible transaction.
 This is the case if there is no difference in the duty payable under the first and subsequent eligible transactions.